HarmonizedMRI/Harmonized_fMRI/SMS-EPI/examples/1/README.md

 ## Quick reconstruction demo

-### Step 0: Download this repository and enter the example directory
+### Step 1: Download this repository and enter the example directory

 ```
 $ git clone git@github.com:HarmonizedMRI/Harmonized_fMRI.git
 $ cd Harmonized_fMRI/SMS-EPI/examples/1/
 ```

-### Step 1: Download the data files to the current folder
+### Step 2: Download the data files to the current folder

 Download link: https://www.dropbox.com/scl/fo/d1a39lkec7ilgp654pkui/h?rlkey=5als4glw6pci5qvxwb72tu7u2&dl=0

-### Step 2: Run `main1.m`
+### Step 3: Run `main1.m`

 In MATLAB:
 ```
 >> main1;
 ```

-From the Linux command line:
+Or to execute from the Linux command line:
 ```
 $ matlab -nosplash -nodesktop -r "run('main1.m')"
 ```

 This will:
    * Add ../../recon/ to the MATLAB path
-   * Download the source code from Github
+   * Download the source code from Github (Harmonized fMRI r0 software release)
    * Load `a.mat` and `dcal.mat`
    * Reconstruct the first 10 frames of `rest.h5` using slice GRAPPA.
      SMS slice groups will be displayed as they are being reconstructed.